Patrick Newell: Career

 Newell played Inspector Lestrade in the 1980 TV series, Sherlock Holmes and Doctor Watson, made in Poland.
 He also turned up as a Playboy Bunny in one of the Benny Hill comedy specials.
 Film appearances include the Gluttony segment of The Magnificent Seven Deadly Sins (1971).

 In 1984, he landed a more significant role, as Sutton/Blessington in ITV's well-received The Adventures of Sherlock Holmes production of "The Adventure of the Resident Patient", alongside Jeremy Brett.

+Death

 Later in life Newell succeeded in losing a substantial amount of weight, but this did not prevent his early death from a heart attack.
 He was married and had two children.